vmware/pyvmomi/docs/vim/VirtualApp.rst

    Creates a clone of this vApp.Any % (percent) character used in this name parameter must be escaped, unless it is used to start an escape sequence.
 Clients may also escape any other characters in this name parameter.When invoking this method, the following privilege checks occur:
     * The privilege VApp.Clone is required on this vApp.
     * If the target is a resource pool, the privilege Resource.AssignVAppToPool is required on it.
     * If the target is a vApp, the privileges VApp.Clone and VApp.AssignVApp are required on it.Additional privileges are required by the clone spec provided.
-See `VAppCloneSpec`_ for details.
+See `VAppCloneSpec <vim/vApp/CloneSpec.rst>`_ for details.

   Privilege: